JohnGaltt/ScheduleBot/README.md

 # ScheduleBot

-It is a bot for arranging your meetings in easy manner
+It is a simple - test - bot for arranging your simple kinds for meetings(temporarily)